mircealungu/student-projects/writing_rules/New_Idea_New_Paragraph.md

 When the focus of the discussion changes, start a new paragraph.
 It's simple.

-Better two sorter paragraphs with two different ideas than one paragraph with two distinct ideas.
+Better two short paragraphs with two different ideas than one big paragraph with two distinct ideas.